secretstartups/handbook/customer-success/professional-services-engineering/processes/post-sales-methodology/index.html.md

 The [Retrospective TEMPLATE](https://docs.google.com/document/d/1CXfnCzjF_hwapy0R-89txiFUmSmvX7jvlEqWn48zN8A/edit#heading=h.yqd5ghhhm2lh) can be used to capture notes during the meeting.

 The Retrospective meeting should be run by someone that is not intimately familiar with the execution of the project (typically PS Practice Manager or Engagement Manager).
-During the meeting, encourage contribtions into the notes doc in real time and offer for participants to verbalize their feedback.
+During the meeting, encourage contributions into the notes doc in real time and offer for participants to verbalize their feedback.

 Toward the end of the call, gather actions and assign owners to complete those actions.